Jarl-Bjoern/Yggdrasil/README.md

   - several new aliases have been added to allow reopening of various important web pages, such as for further education, or the information that appears after installation
   - scalable number of days for the shredding task
   - automated rust language updater
+  - replacement of the dos2unix tool by a self-written converter
   - new parameter was added to skip the automated url opening process after the installation
   - automated URL opener for meaningful pages for example for pentesting
   - automated installer for firefox extensions